 Cheese crackers are a childhood favorite and you can find plenty of healthy versions in health food or whole food stores.
 Even big box grocery stores are starting to carry organic and healthy options.

 Roasted chickpeas also have to be made ahead of time, but are well worth it.
 While chickpeas are known for being one of the main ingredients in hummus, they are also a delicious and satisfyingly crunchy snack that provides plenty of protein.
+It’s one of my favorite healthy road trip snacks on this list.

 How to: Place chickpeas in a ziplock bag with about a tablespoon of olive oil and sprinkle with your seasoning of choice.
 Popular seasoning favorites include cayenne, salt and pepper, garlic and barbecue.
 Shake the bag to make sure all the chickpeas are coated evenly and place them spread out on a baking sheet.
 Bake for about 40 minutes in a preheated oven at 450 degrees.